Utz Brands (UTZ)

 Howard Friedman, Chief Executive Officer

-Howard Friedman joined Utz in December 2022 and has over 25 years of experience in the food and beverage industry.
-Before joining Utz, he served as the Chief Operations Officer of Post Holdings, Inc. from 2021 to 2022, and as President and CEO of Post Consumer Brands from 2018 to 2021.
-Mr. Friedman also spent more than two decades at The Kraft Heinz Company and its predecessor, holding various roles of increasing responsibility and culminating in his position as Executive Vice President, Refrigerated.
+Howard Friedman joined Utz as Chief Executive Officer in December 2022.
+He has over 25 years of experience in the food and beverage industry, having led iconic brands such as PEBBLES™ cereal, PHILADELPHIA™ cream cheese, Oscar Mayer™, LUNCHABLES™, and KRAFT®.
+Before joining Utz, Mr. Friedman served as Chief Operations Officer of Post Holdings, Inc. from July 2021 to December 2022 and as President and Chief Executive Officer of Post Consumer Brands from July 2018 to July 2021.
+He also spent over 20 years at The Kraft Heinz Company, where his roles included Executive Vice President, Refrigerated.
+Mr. Friedman began his career in the United States Army, serving as a Captain.

-William J. Kelley Jr. (Bill), Executive Vice President and Chief Financial Officer
+William Kelley, Executive Vice President and Chief Financial Officer

-Jennifer Bentz, Chief Marketing Officer and Executive Vice President
+Jennifer Bentz, Executive Vice President, Chief Marketing Officer

 AI Analysis | Feedback